SiSanchopancho/ReplicationNowcastingMacroVarsWithSDFM/README.md

 Franjic, Domenic and Schweikert, Karsten, *Nowcasting Macroeconomic Variables with a Sparse Mixed Frequency Dynamic Factor Model* (February 21, 2024).
 Available at SSRN: https://ssrn.com/abstract=4733872 or http://dx.doi.org/10.2139/ssrn.4733872

-The code simulates data from a dynamic factor model (DFM), explores various parameters such as sparsity levels and factor counts, and evaluates the performance using mean squared nowcasting error (MSNE).
+The code simulates data from a dynamic factor model (DFM) and evaluates the performance using mean squared nowcasting error (MSNE).
 For detailed methodology and results, please refer to the [paper](https://ssrn.com/abstract=4733872).

 ## Features